 So why do you need a DVD ripper?

 The reason people use a DVD ripper is usually to remove copyright protection so that the movies or files on the DVD can be played on their computer.
-DVD rippers also commonly allow users to compress the data or change its format so the DVD files take up less room on their computer.
+DVD rippers also commonly allow users to change video format and compress the data so the videos or movies can be played on the small screens of smart phones and tablets.

 In other words CD and DVD ripping programs do rather different things: